Things to do, places to go

 The Garden Retreat - A lovely team at this health and beauty setting in Lydney - many treatments available.

-Peddle a Bike Away - Well equipped bike hire, bike shop and cafe based at the Cannop Cycle Centre - the gateway to The Colliers Cycle trail.
+Peddle a Bike Away - Well equipped bike hire, shop and cafe based at the Cannop Cycle Centre - the gateway to The Colliers Cycle trail.

 Dean forest cycles - Bike hire in Parkend.